tomaszkoziara/weather-api/README.md

 * I have used inversion of control pattern and library InversifyJS.
 * Docker management can be improved for development.
 * Some end-to-end test could be added to check that everything is tied together correctly.
+* Service start at port 3000 and is hardcoded.